About Duane Morris LLP

 Duane Morris’ practice areas include litigation, corporate law, intellectual property, business reorganization and financial restructuring, employment and immigration, energy and environment, health law, real estate, and private client services.
 The firm also serves some niche industries and areas, including infrastructure and cannabis.
 The firm provides counsel on issues relating to construction and engineering projects, including litigation, contract formation, public-private partnership projects, financing, real estate issues, environmental issues, and tax issues.

 Duane Morris has also taken a deep dive into the emerging practice of cannabis regulation law.
 The firm provides services in nearly all facets concerning cannabis, from financing and licensing to IP and litigation.
 In 2018, the firm partnered with the American Trade Association of Cannabis and Hemp (ATACH).
-Additionally, Duane Morris hosts a webinar series discussing the affect of the cannabis business on the law and vice versa.
+Additionally, Duane Morris hosts a webinar series discussing the effect of the cannabis business on the law and vice versa.

 A Specimen of Study